ryedin/site/_deployment/load-balancers.md

 #### Internal Load Balancers

-You can create a load balancer that is only accessible inside your Rack by specifying a single port (in other words, by _exposing_ a port rather than _publishing_ it):
+You can create a load balancer that is only accessible inside your Rack by specifying a single port:

 ```
 web: